 The program is open to all students regardless of major, but priority is given to Economics, Business Economics, and Mathematics/Economics majors.

-UCLA Economics Research Fellows will be announced along with the Sharpe Fellows in October of 2017.
+UCLA Economics Research Fellows are typically announced in October or November.

-The UCLA Economics Research Fellows program is sponsored by the UCLA Economics Board of Visitors.
+The UCLA Economics Research Fellows program is sponsored by the UCLA Economics Board of Visitors and managed the UCLA Alumni Association.
 The Department is grateful for their commitment to undergraduate education.